HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 If the question marks are replaced by protected, can class B be compiled?
 Yes, B inherits from A so B can used protected members from A.

+## 11.40 ##
+If the question marks are replaced by blanks, can class B be compiled?
+No, B is not in the same package as A so if i and m from class A will not be visible to B if default access is set.

+If the question marks are replaced by private, can class B be compiled?
+No, i and m will not be visible outside of class A if they are set to private.

+If the question marks are replaced by protected, can class B be compiled?
+Yes, B inherits from A so there is no problem to access protected variables in A.